-Definition of Impact/Problem Affected Component Potential Impacts Impact Routes Mitigation Measures Hydrogen sulfide monitoring will be done by using fixed detectors that have a warning system Carbon dioxide monitoring will be done with portal by measuring its levels in the air Exhaust Emissions Living Creatures, Air They deteriorate air quality and effect living creatures.
-Drilling location and surroundings Transportation Routes Exhaust gas emission measurement of the vehic diligently checked.
-New and well-maintained vehicles will be used to co emissions to be generated within the scope of the act Exhaust gas measurements of all work machines to be made in appropriate periods.
-Unnecessary use of machinery and equipment causir will be prevented.
-Well Blowout Living Creatures, Air Well, Blowout leads to the release of toxic liquids (containing chemical and heavy metals) and gases (e.g. hydrogen sulfide) into the environment, Drilling location and surroundings Blowout prevention equipment (BOPE) will be used of combinations of valves, rams, packers, and ror enabling control of fluids and gases that could flow fr The pressure will be measured by checking the safety taking the measurements.
-During the drilling, if there is a sudden liquid flow well, the pressure to the well will be increased considered insufficient, the wellhead shall be closs closing unit.
-An Emergency Action Plan will be prepared for secura and control of the explosion.
+Definition of Impact/Problem Affected Component Potential Impacts Impact Routes Mitigation Measures Impact Level Impact/11obiem Component An Emergency Action Plan will be prepared for the control of safety planning and uncontrolled gas emissions.
+There will be detectors for monitoring.
+The values of gases will be read and recorded at hourly intervals.
+Hydrogen sulfide monitoring will be done by using portable or fixed detectors that have a warning system Carbon dioxide monitoring will be done with portable detectors by measuring its levels in the air Exhaust Emissions Living Creatures, Air They deteriorate air quality and effect living creatures.
+Drilling location and surroundings Transportation Routes Exhaust gas emission measurement of the vehicles will be diligently checked.
+New and well-maintained vehicles will be used to control the gas emissions to be generated within the scope of the activity.
+Exhaust gas measurements of all work machines to be used shall be made in appropriate periods.
+Unnecessary use of machinery and equipment causing emissions will be prevented.
+If the mitigation measures are taken per the national and international regulations, the impact level will be "Negligible".
+Well Blowout Living Creatures, Air Well, Blowout leads to the release of toxic liquids (containing chemical and heavy metals) and gases (e.g. hydrogen sulfide) into the environment, Drilling location and surroundings Blowout prevention equipment (BOPE) will be used.
+It consists of combinations of valves, rams, packers, and rotating heads enabling control of fluids and gases that could flow from the well.
+The pressure will be measured by checking the safety valves and taking the measurements.
+During the drilling, if there is a sudden liquid flow through the well, the pressure to the well will be increased.
+If this is considered insufficient, the wellhead shall be closed with the closing unit.
+An Emergency Action Plan will be prepared for security planning and control of the explosion.
+Measures should be taken to prevent the event.
+Even if the action is realized, the effect level will be at a "Significant" level.
 Land Use Living Creatures, water, soil Soil erosion may occur if the land clearing is not carried out with a good management plan.
 A reduction in soil quality occurs.
 Animals in the environment can affect grazing activities.
 Uncontrolled land clearing activities may affect water resources in the long term.
-If people are living nearby, they can be socially affected negatively Drilling location Topsoil will be stored separately from the excavation an area to be determined on-site and re-laid when the completed.
-The excavation material will be stored in a planned ragain used for landscaping.
-The land use activity will be carried out with good rapractice.
-Existing roads will be used and no new roads will be unnecessarily.
-Sensitive Areas Cultural areas Sensitive Areas Deterioration/destruction of unknown sensitive areas Drilling location and surroundings The closest cultural heritage site to the project Kızılkilise 3rd-degree archeological protected site.
+Drilling location The land use activity will be carried out with good management practice.
+Existing roads will be used and no new roads will be constructed unnecessarily.
+If the mitigation measures are taken per the national and international regulations, the impact level will be "Less Important".